TokTok/hs-tokstyle/doc/cimple.md

 assignment, possibly in a loop, to avoid messing up the size argument of the `memcpy` call.

-## `-Wmissing-non-null`

-Checks that all function declarations have nullability annotations (`non_null` and/or `nullable`).

-**Reason:** in TokTok code, we want to be explicit about which pointer parameters can be passed a NULL pointer.
-This forces the developer to think about nullability and allows static analysers to ensure that all possibly-NULL pointers are checked before being dereferenced or passed to a non-NULL parameter.

 ## `-Wnesting`

 Warns if a function has more than 7 nesting levels.

 **Reason:** deep nesting makes functions more difficult to comprehend.

-## `-Wnon-null`

-Checks that all pointer parameters are listed in either `non_null` or `nullable`, and that none of the numbers in these annotations are non-pointers.

-**Reason:** see `-Wmissing-non-null` for more context.
-This check ensures that nullability annotations are updated when parameter lists change.

 ## `-Wparens`